 Short and Sweet: A Selection of Short Animated Films suitable for Intergenerational Audiences.
 “The following film reviews and lesson plans were prepared by some of the students attending the course on International Children’s Film, taught by Dr. Justyna Deszcz-Tryhubczak (Institute of English Studies, University of Wrocław, Poland and a member of the Children’s Literature team… Continue reading Animated Films

 Siobhan Dowd, an Irish writer with a profound passion for storytelling, left an indelible mark on the world of children’s literature.
 Through her captivating narratives and thought-provoking themes, Dowd managed to capture the hearts and minds of readers young and old.
 In this exploration, we delve into the life, works, and legacy of Siobhan Dowd, tracing the impact she has had on Irish children’s literature.

 ˇ We are delighted to announce that our research project, #Collecting Childhood is now LIVE!
-In collaboration with (School of English, TCD/ Museum of Childhood Ireland) and funded by the Irish Research Council, Collecting Childhood brings together academic researchers, museum staff, curators, librarians, creative practitioners and community stakeholders in order to generate new insights into… Continue reading Collecting Childhood
+In collaboration with (School of English, TCD/ Museum of Childhood Ireland) and funded by the Irish Research Council, Collecting Childhood brings together children, academic researchers, museum staff, curators, librarians, creative practitioners and community stakeholders in order to generate new insights… Continue reading Collecting Childhood

 by Edgar Debel Books are influential, no matter what age we read them at.
 They help us to learn new skills, teach us knowledge previously undiscovered and enable us to dive into hidden literary worlds.
 Depending on our age and experiences, the same book can have a completely different effect on us.
 Maybe we discover… Continue reading International Children’s Authors: Literature Lessons from Around the World